chdemko/pandoc-latex-admonition/docs/usage.rst

 -  ``classes``: the set of classes of the ``div``\ s to which the transformation will be applied.
 This parameter is mandatory.
+   It's either a list of strings and in this case, it represents the minimum set of of classes that the element must have, or it's either a list of sublists and each sublist represents the minimum set of classes that the element must have.
 -  ``color``: the color name taken from the `X11 color collection <https://www.w3.org/TR/css3-color/#svg-color>`__.
 -  ``position``: the position of the admonition (``left`` by default or